When is the next Love Island 2019 dumping?

 When will the next dumping on Love Island 2019 be?

-We’ll find out when the next recoupling is in the coming days… watch this space.
+We’ll find out when the next recoupling/dumping is in the coming days… watch this space.

 Who has been dumped from Love Island 2019?

-Aircraft engineer Callum became the first islander to leave the villa on Friday 7th June, after he was dumped by beauty therapist Amber and she chose to couple up with Anton instead.
+Aircraft engineer Callum became the first islander to leave the villa on Friday 7th June, after he was dumped by beauty therapist Amber when she chose to couple up with Anton instead.

 All the couples and singletons still in the game